 Guitar three was my first ”real” guitar – in 1985 I sold my alto saxophone (sorry, mom and dad!) and bought a black Ibanez Roadstar II series RS430 (pic to the right lifted from the catalog).
 It had three single coil pickups (I later replaced the bridge p/u for a Mighty Mite humbucker that squealed something fierce!) and a locking tremolo.
 The guitar was fairly quickly replaced by a purple/pink (yes, those were the days!
 Check out the guitar on the ”Twitch” by Aldo Nova album cover – that’s the colour) ESP parts-o-caster strat with two humbuckers, which I later fit an Ibanez Edge locking tremolo to and repainted in a friend’s garage.
 The former mod was a good move, while the latter… well, let’s not go there.

-Around 1986-87 I bought a brand new Kramer Pacer Custom I in pearl white (the picture isn’t mine), with a Floyd Rose and Seymour Duncan pickups – a JB in the bridge position and two alnico single coils.
-The guitar had three mini-switches for the pickups with a fourth ”blower” switch that turned the bridge humbucker on.
-The guitar had the 1986 logo and pointy head, and I had it customized with a cut down neck heel to help with upper fret access.
-I really liked that guitar, so much so that I later custom ordered a guitar to have the same feel.
-In 2011, I spotted a for sale ad for one just like it, and of course immediately asked the seller if it had the neck heel mod.
-It didn’t, so my old girl is still out there somewhere.
+Around 1986-87 I bought a brand new Kramer Pacer Custom I in pearl white, with a Floyd Rose and Seymour Duncan pickups – a JB in the bridge position and two alnico single coils.
+By the time the photo was taken (probably around 1989) the single coils had given way to Ultrasonic Reference series pickups, which I actually still have somewhere.
+The guitar had three mini-switches for the pickups (on/off for the singles, split/off/series for the humbucker) with a fourth ”blower” switch that turned the bridge humbucker on, whatever the setting on the other three switches.
+It had the 1986 logo and pointy head, and I had it customized with a cut down neck heel to help with upper fret access.
+I really liked that guitar, so much so that I later custom ordered the Wahlberg guitar to have the same feel.
+In 2011, I spotted a for sale ad for one just like it, and since they were kind of rare in that specific specification, I of course immediately asked the seller if it had the neck heel mod.
+Sadly it didn’t, so my old girl is still out there somewhere.
 But I ended up buying the Kramer anyway, just for kicks 🙂

 Anyway, back to the history.
 Inexplicably – at least in hindsight – I sold the Kramer and bought an Ibanez ProLine PL2550.
 It had IBZ HSS pickups, and a funky preset pickup selector.
 The normal 5-way switch was there, along with a small row of on/off push switches which you could use to pre-set a pickup combination.
 One of the push switches activated the preset, so you could switch back and forth between that setting and the 5-way.
 As you might have guessed, the guitar didn’t last very long, though, as was the norm back then.
 Too bad, since it was actually a rather nice guitar – if a bit over-complicated in the pickup/switching department.